Iulianandreimitran/aquasoft/Task2/ReadMe.md

 1.Install packages:

-npm install express sequelize pg pg-hstore jsonwebtoken dotenv

-npm install --save-dev typescript ts-node-dev @types/node @types/express

-@types/jsonwebtoken @types/dotenv @types/pg
+npm install - will install all the packages from package.json

 2.Start the server: